simplex-chat/simplex-chat/blog/20231125-simplex-chat-v5-4-link-mobile-desktop-quantum-resistant-better-groups.md

 Please note, that the files you send, save or play from desktop app, and also images you view are automatically saved on your desktop device - with the exception of videos, they are locally encrypted in case mobile app has local encryption enabled (which is the default).
 To remove all these files you can unlink the paired mobile device from the desktop app settings – there will be an option soon allowing to remove the files without unlinking the mobile.

+### 🤖 Connecting to remote SimpleX CLI

+*Warning*: this section is for technically advanced users!

+If you run SimpleX CLI on a computer in another network - e.g., in the cloud VM or on a Raspberry Pi at home while you are at work, you can also use if from desktop via SSH tunnel.
+Below assumes that you have remote machine connected via SSH and CLI running there - you can use `tmux` for it to keep running when you are not connected via ssh.

+Follow these steps to use remote CLI from desktop app:
+1. On the remote machine add the IP address of your desktop to the firewall rules, so that when CLI tries to connect to this address, it connects to `localhost` instead: `iptables -t nat -A OUTPUT -p all -d 192.168.1.100 -j DNAT --to-destination 127.0.0.1` (replace `192.168.1.100` with the actual address of your desktop, and make sure it is not needed for something else on your remote machine).
+2. Also on the remote machine, run Simplex CLI with the option `--device-name 'SimpleX CLI'`, or any other name you like.
+You can also use the command `/set device name <name>` to set it for the CLI.
+3. Choose *Link a mobile* in desktop app settings, note the port it shows under the QR code, and click "Share link".
+4. Run ssh port forwarding on desktop computer to let your remote machine connect to desktop app: `ssh -R 12345:127.0.0.1:12345 -N user@example.com` where `12345` is the port on which desktop app is listening for the connections from step 3, `example.com` is the hostname or IP address of your remote machine, and `user` is some username on remote machine.
+You can run port forwarding in the background by adding `-f` option.
+5. On the remote machine, run CLI command `/connect remote ctrl <link>`, where `<link>` is the desktop session address copied in step 3.
+You should run this command within 1 minute from choosing *Link a mobile*.
+6. If the connection is successful, the CLI will ask you to verify the session code (you need to copy and paste the command) with the one shown in desktop app.
+Once you use `/verify remote ctrl <code>` command, CLI can be used from desktop app.
+7. To stop remote session use `/stop remote ctrl` command.

 ## Better groups

 ### Faster to join, with more reliable message delivery